A Taxonomy and Review of Algorithms for Modeling and Predicting Human Driver Behavior: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{utomated} vehicles generally need to operate in close proximity to humans.
+\IEEEPARstart{A}{utomated} vehicles will need to operate in close proximity to human driven vehicles.
 This task is challenging because human behavior can be difficult to predict.
 The cognitive processes that govern human decision-making are inherently unobservable.
 Skills, preferences, and driving ``style'' vary widely among drivers.
-Moreover, complex interactions between drivers are commonplace in the traffic ecosystem.
+Moreover, complex interactions between drivers are typical on the road.
 The task of modeling human driver behavior, though challenging, must be addressed to enable safe and efficient automated driving systems.

 The existing body of driver modeling literature includes a wide variety of problem formulations, model assumptions, and evaluation criteria.
 Several reviews of existing driver behavior models have been published recently.
-Noteable examples include the 2011 review of tactical behavior prediction models by \citeauthor{Doshi2011}~\cite{Doshi2011}, the 2014 review of motion prediction and risk estimation models by \citeauthor{Lefevre2014}~\cite{Lefevre2014} and the 2016 review of human factors both in and around automated vehicles by \citeauthor{Ohn-Bar2016}~\cite{Ohn-Bar2016}.
+Notable examples include the 2011 review of tactical behavior prediction models by \citeauthor{Doshi2011}~\cite{Doshi2011}, the 2014 review of motion prediction and risk estimation models by \citeauthor{Lefevre2014}~\cite{Lefevre2014}, the 2016 review of human factors both in and around automated vehicles by \citeauthor{Ohn-Bar2016}~\cite{Ohn-Bar2016}, the 2020 review of deep learning based behavior prediction methods by \citeauthor{mozaffari2020deep}~\cite{mozaffari2020deep}, and the 2022 review of motion prediction in terms of physics-based, pattern-based and planning-based models by \citeauthor{karle2022scenario}~\cite{karle2022scenario}.
 Earlier reviews include the 1985 critical review by \citeauthor{Michon}~\cite{Michon}, the 1994 survey of cognitive driver models by \citeauthor{Ranney1994}~\cite{Ranney1994}, and the 1999 review of car-following models by \citeauthor{Brackstone}~\cite{Brackstone}.
 Each survey focuses on a different subset of driver behavior modeling tasks.
 Some touch relatively lightly on driver modeling as a corollary to their discussion of a different topic~\cite{Bengler2014,Carvalho2015b,Zhan2018,Riedmaier2020}.

+While previous reviews generally focus on motion prediction, this review also includes intent estimation and trait estimation, tasks upstream of motion prediction aimed at understanding the driver’s immediate intent, and the factors that govern how that intent may be achieved.
+We unify state estimation, intent estimation, trait estimation, and motion prediction models into a single framework, the Partially Observable Stochastic Game.
+The driver modeling tasks are cast as inference problems within this framework.